comparchsa/calm.github.io/README.md

 ### Creating a new event
-Jekyll automatically collects events from the `pages/events` directory and organizes them into future, past and current events.
+Jekyll automatically collects events from the `pages/events` directory and organizes them into future, past, and current events.

-To create a new event, create a new markdown file under `pages/events` with the following content:
+To create a new event, create a new markdown file under `pages/events` with the the following content:

 ```yml
 ---